NO LIMITS TO CRUELTY!Pedro Roig

 For his extraordinary courage and fortitude in the face of savage torturing, Coronel Earl Glenn Cobeil received the President Air Force Cross Award (posthumously) for Extraordinary Heroism in Captivity.
 He is buried at the Arlington National Cemetery.

 Fernando Vecino, Human Rights violations began at San Juan Hills (The historical site of the Hispanic-Cuban-American war) were in January 11, 1959 sitting in a WW2 jeep he directed the execution of 71 soldiers, massacred without a due process trial.

 The factual story of the excruciating pain inflicted by Cuban officers in Vietnam against American POW’s is a gruesome testimony of the terrible punishment suffer by Cuban political prisoners in Castro’s chambers of torture.
 Throughout over 60 years of dogmatic intolerance thousands of Cuban freedom’s fighters faced this criminal system where there are no limits to cruelty.

 CIA memorandum from Deputy Director of Operations.
 For Director, Defense Intelligence Agency.
 Sub: Identification of “Fidel,” Cuban Interrogator of U.S. prisoners of War in North Vietnam.

 Thursday, November 4, 1999, House of Representatives, Committee on International Relations (Subcommittee on Economy and Trade)

 John McCain “Faith of my Father,” Random House, 1999.

 Héctor Carbonell,”Escape del Terror”.
 Rodes Corp.
 2019 pág.66-67

-*Pedro Roig is Executive Director of the Cuban Studies Institute.
+*Pedro Roig is Executive Director of the Center for Cuban Strategic Studies.
 Roig is an attorney and historian that has written several books, including the Death of a Dream: A History of Cuba.
 He is a veteran of the Brigade 2506.